Microsoft Copilot

 This file is uploaded to your University of Toronto Microsoft OneDrive into a folder called “Microsoft Copilot Chat Files“.
 Copilot can then access and reference the file for any questions you ask of it.

-You may be limited to only attach one file at a time, however you can additional files in the same chat session.
-Copilot will have access if you refer to the file names separately.
+You may be limited to only attach one file at a time, however you can attach additional files in the same chat session, one at a time per response in the 30 response chat session.
+Copilot will have access multiple files if you refer to the file names, but only files in that same chat session – not every file in your “Microsoft Copilot Chat Files” OneDrive folder.

 Microsoft Copilot cannot access organizational content, users can actively provide it as part of their prompt for Copilot to use.
 Users can provide organizational content as part of their prompt in three ways: